metaclass-nl/switch-language-example-globalize/README.md

 ### Limitations

-- Uses webpack-dev-server for development, which has a security issue. **Keep 'npm start' behind a firewall that only allows local access from the same machine!**
+- For reasons of security you are advised to **Keep 'npm start' behind a firewall that only allows local access from the same machine!**
 - Globalize Webpack Plugin requires formatter and parser formats to be literal expressions.
   Using variables will result in compile time errors.